Stfort52/lab-meeting-visualization/GSPA/README.md

 # GSPA

-These are the code I've used to generate the figures for my lab meeting presentation.
+These are the code I've used to generate the figures for my lab meeting presentation covering the following paper:

 ```bibtex
 @article{GSPA,